Ishue496/Event-Scheduler-Interface/README.md

+https://ishue496.github.io/Event-Scheduler-Interface/  link for a quick review of my project

 Event Scheduler Interface
 The Event Scheduler Interface is a web-based application that allows users to schedule and manage events easily.
 It provides a user-friendly interface for creating, editing, and organizing events, ensuring efficient event management.